 An important property of our probabilistic framework is that as the total number of deaths $n$ increases, the probability distribution of the modal age at death converges to a point mass at the age interval with the highest underlying death probability.
-This follows from the fact that the modal age at death, by definition, is the age where the number of deaths is the highest.
-Since the age-specific death probabilities represent the expected proportion of deaths at each age interval, we naturally expect the age interval containing the real modal age to also have the maximum value of $p_x$.
+This result follows from the definition of the modal age at death as the age where the number of deaths is the highest.
+Since the age-specific death probabilities represent the expected proportion of deaths in each age interval, the interval containing the real modal age is naturally expected to have the maximum value of $p_x$.

-However, it is important to distinguish between the real modal age (a precise value) and the interval containing it.
-While the real modal age may not align perfectly with the midpoint of the interval, in practical applications, the discrete framework requires us to assign it to an interval.
-Thus, the age interval with the highest $p_x$ serves as a probabilistic approximation, as $p_x$ reflects the expected relative frequency of deaths within each interval.
-As $n$ increases, this approximation improves, and the interval with the highest $p_x$ converges to the true modal interval, making $p_x$ a robust proxy for identifying the modal age.
+It is crucial, however, to distinguish between the real modal age, which is a precise value, and the interval containing it.
+While the real modal age may not perfectly match the midpoint of the interval, the discrete framework requires assigning it to a specific interval.
+In this context, the interval with the highest $p_x$ serves as a probabilistic approximation.
+The value of $p_x$ reflects the expected relative frequency of deaths within each interval.
+As $n$ increases, this approximation becomes more accurate, and the interval with the highest $p_x$ converges to the true modal interval.
+Thus, $p_x$ provides a robust proxy for identifying the modal age.

 We formalize this result in the following proposition. \begin{proposition} Let $x^\star$ denote the age interval with the highest probability $p_{x^\star}$, and suppose that $p_{x^\star} > p_j$ for all $j \neq x^\star$.
 As the total number of deaths $n$ increases, the probability distribution of the modal age at death converges to a point mass at the age interval $x^\star$ with the highest underlying death probability $p_{x^\star}$, i.e.,